“We are counselors to people who are worried about something”

 How did you end up in that role?

 The position was created following an unfortunate case of really serious academic dishonesty at the MDC.
 It was a terrible blow to science – shortly after the center was founded – and we at the MDC weren’t the only ones who learned a lot from it.
 The case involved two oncologists, Friedhelm Herrmann and Marion Brach, who in the early 1990s manipulated numerous publications on a large scale.
 They used false data, they described experiments that they never did, they actively committed fraud.
 All those things were blatant violations of Good Scientific Practice.
-These violations were ; lawyers got involved too.
+These violations were investigated and processed by the DFG; lawyers got involved too.
 The investigation found specific grounds for suspected fraud or undeniable instances of fraud in over 90 publications.

 At the MDC we started thinking about how to identify and prevent dishonesty and fraud, and how to create a climate at the research center and in the research groups that would enable individuals to report violations when they notice irregularities.
 This particular case of fraud was reported by a whistleblower, a PhD student who was working in the department in question.
 He went public.